themonk99/shinyapp_project/README.md

 Shiny Application Summary
 ========================================================
-Based on data compiled by the CDC (dated noted on next slide), the average national homicide rate for 2019 was 6.16% per 100,000.
+Based on data compiled by the CDC (data noted on next slide), the average national homicide rate for 2019 was 6.16% per 100,000.
 The results of the 2020 Presidential Election allocated each state's electoral votes to one of the two political parties - Republican, Democratic.(US Archives data noted on next slide).